|Course coordinator(s)||dr. ir. S Isken|

 - understand the challenges of switching from a fossil fuel based economy to a biobased economy;

 - understand how to identify suitable raw materials and create valuable new products;

 - learn how to refine biomass without damaging its valuable components;

 - perform a functional analysis of potential methods that can be used for refining a resource;

-Follow online 5 MOOC's on a.
+Follow online 4 MOOC's on a.
 Biorefinery: from biomass to building blocks of biobased products; b. catalytic conversions for biobased chemicals and products; c.
-From Fossil Resources to Biomass: a buisness and economic perspective; d.
-Circular Economy: an interdisciplinary approach including the final examination and e. complete a capstone project (Capstone chemistry and technology for sustainability).
+From Fossil Resources to Biomass: a buisness and economic perspective; and complete a capstone project (Capstone chemistry and technology for sustainability).

-Digital interim examination at the end of each MOOC and report, presentation and final oral examination at the end of the capstone project.
-All part have to be passed.
-The final mark is the average of the marks for the capstone report, presentation and examination.
+Digital interim examination at the end of each MOOC (pass) and report, presentation and final oral examination (MOOC's must be passed) at the end of the capstone project.
+All parts have to be passed.
+The final mark is the average of the marks for the capstone report, presentation and oral examination.